Survey of Maintenance Enforcement Programs (SMEP)

-Both the Maintenance Enforcement Survey and the Survey of Maintenance Enforcement Programs draw on information from the administrative databases in operation in the maintenance enforcement programs (MEPs) in the provinces and territories.
+The Survey of Maintenance Enforcement Programs draws on information from the administrative databases in operation in the maintenance enforcement programs (MEPs) in the provinces and territories.
 The data are collected so as to conform to a set of national definitions, rather than provincial or territorial level definitions.

 Computer interfaces are developed that map survey concepts to the information system of each participating MEP.
-The data are then electronically pulled off the system in either aggregate form (MES) or as microdata (SMEP).
-These data files are forwarded to the Canadian Centre for Justice Statistics (CCJS) electronically according to a reporting schedule.
+The data are then electronically pulled off the system as microdata.
+These data files are forwarded to the Canadian Centre for Justice and Community Safety Statistics (CCJCSS) electronically according to a reporting schedule.

-A number of tools have been developed for the MES to minimize or correct errors.
+A number of tools have been developed for the SMEP to minimize or correct errors.

-System error may be introduced during the extraction and transcription of provincial or territorial data into MES or SMEP format.
-The CCJS has minimized this source of error by implementing a standard interface development methodology that requires a complete testing of the software by both the CCJS and the province or territory prior to implementation.
+System error may be introduced during the extraction and transcription of provincial or territorial data into SMEP format.
+The CCJCSS has minimized this source of error by implementing a standard interface development methodology that requires a complete testing of the software by both the CCJCSS and the province or territory prior to implementation.

-To ensure system error is not introduced by the MES and SMEP data processing systems, the MES and SMEP data processing systems were subject to logic testing by the developer, user acceptance testing performed by the CCJS and/or the Methodology Division of Statistics Canada, and volume testing performed by the system developer.
+To ensure system error is not introduced by the SMEP data processing systems, the systems were subject to logic testing by the developer, user acceptance testing performed by the CCJCSS and/or the Methodology Division of Statistics Canada, and volume testing performed by the system developer.

 Records that are missing key fields (province or territory, case identification number, reference month and year, date of enrolment and reciprocal status) are rejected.